taylorjohn/Algorithm/README.md

 * Display()
 * Push, Pop, Display()

-## Recursion

-Recursion is the process of defining a problem (or the solution to a problem) in terms of (a simpler version of) itself.
-For example, we can define the operation "find your way home" as: If you are at home, stop moving.

-* Fibonacci Series

 ## Queues

     add_front(value: Any) -> None — adds a new item to the front of a deque